docker/cli/docs/reference/commandline/container.md

-  cp          Copy files/folders between a container and the local filesystem create      Create a new container diff        Inspect changes to files or directories on a container's filesystem exec        Run a command in a running container export      Export a container's filesystem as a tar archive inspect     Display detailed information on one or more containers kill        Kill one or more running containers
+  cp          Copy files/folders between a container and the local filesystem create      Create a new container diff        Inspect changes to files or directories on a container's filesystem exec        Execute a command in a running container export      Export a container's filesystem as a tar archive inspect     Display detailed information on one or more containers kill        Kill one or more running containers